 Princess Margriet received her primary education at De Werkplaats school in Bilthoven and at the Nieuwe Baarnse School in Baarn.
 She received her secondary education at the Baarns Lyceum, where she passed her school leaving examinations in 1961.

 She spent the next year studying French literature, history and art history at the University of Montpellier in France.
 On her return to the Netherlands she enrolled at Leiden University, where she studied elementary jurisprudence, constitutional law, Roman law and some social science subjects.
-After this, she trained as a nursing auxiliary 1st class with the Netherlands Red Cross at De Lichtenberg hospital in Amersfoort.
+After this, she trained as a nursing auxiliary 1st class with the Netherlands Red Cross (in Dutch) at De Lichtenberg hospital in Amersfoort.

 Marriage and family